In Birmingham, AL

 Breast augmentation is performed using one of three incision types.
 These incisions are the inframammary incision (in the breast crease beneath the breasts), the transaxillary incision (in the armpits), and the periareolar incision (around the areolas surrounding the nipples).
 The appropriate incision for your breast augmentation procedure will be based on implant type, the desired degree of breast enlargement, your anatomy, and personal preference.

-Dr. Cohn or Dr. Anderson will conduct a thorough consultation with you before your procedure.
+Dr. Cohn will conduct a thorough consultation with you before your procedure.
 During this consultation, the two of you will discuss in detail your medical history, your goals for breast augmentation, your medical allergies, any medicines you are taking, your use of tobacco/drugs/alcohol, and any personal or family history of breast cancer.
-Our doctors will also perform a detailed physical examination, assess your goals, and let you “try on” different implant sizes to get a feel for your potential results.
-Additionally, our doctors uses 3-dimensional computer imaging to actually show you images of your breasts to provide you with a better idea of how different implants might look beneath your breasts.
+He will also perform a detailed physical examination, assess your goals, and let you “try on” different implant sizes to get a feel for your potential results.
+Additionally, Dr. Cohn uses 3-dimensional computer imaging to actually show you images of your breasts to provide you with a better idea of how different implants might look beneath your breasts.
 Most patients leave their consultation with an excellent idea of exactly what their breasts will look like following surgery.
 After going over any other relevant details, decisions will be made for your custom treatment plan with the best implants for you.

 Wherever surgical incisions are placed, there will likely be scarring.
-However, Our doctors use techniques that will make scarring as inconspicuous as possible.
+However, Dr. Cohn uses techniques that will make scarring as inconspicuous as possible.
 The amount of scarring is affected by how well the body heals, and any scarring that forms will most likely fade over time.
 Scars associated with breast augmentation are usually very hidden and well-tolerated by patients.

 Anesthesia is administered prior to your procedure so that you will not experience any pain during your surgery.
 Soreness and discomfort may be present during the first few weeks of recovery.
 Patients can take oral pain medications to alleviate any discomfort.